-The RN to B.S.
-Nursing program helps prepare you to meet the many changes in the health care field by expanding and enhancing your nursing education.
-The program is open to nurses who have previously earned either an associate degree or a diploma in nursing.
+The RN to BSN Nursing program helps prepare you to meet the many changes in the health care field by expanding and enhancing your nursing education.
+This fully accredited, 120-credit nursing curriculum is offered through our partners at the Penn State Ross and Carol Nese College of Nursing.
+Penn State Nursing is a premiere educator of nursing students throughout the state, with this program specifically designed for current RNs who want to earn their BSN.
 In addition to upgrading your skills, the program prepares you for non-traditional areas of nursing such as administration, pharmaceutical sales, managed care, and insurance.

 The registered nurse student must enroll in the following nursing courses:

 - NURS 390–Nursing Transition (3 cr)

 - NURS 200W–Introduction to Nursing Research (3 cr)

 - NURS 357–Introduction to Computers and Nursing Information (3 cr)

 - NURS 417 (US, IL)–Family and Community Health Concepts (4 cr)

 - NURS 475–Application of Family and Community Health Concepts (3 cr)

 The RN to BSN program is designed for individuals who hold a valid United States RN license and graduated from a nationally accredited diploma or AD program.
 As a student, you can expect the following:

 - Flexible scheduling of courses to accommodate a working RN, including: